pketh/pketh.github.io/_posts/2016-06-03-designing-glitch.md

 The next thing we were told to do is come up with some high-level product principles.
 These also started rough, but we've sharpened them up over time – and as the team has grown:

 1. Be the fastest, easiest way to get your own web app and start working on it.
-2. HyperDev is real coding.
+2. Glitch is real coding.
 Copy and pasting an answer from Stack should just work like it would on your local machine.
 If you want, you can take your code and run it on Heroku or wherever.
 3. You should get instant, direct feedback when you edit your app.
 4. You should always feel safe that you won't lose your work and that you can try crazy ideas without irreversibly breaking your project.
 5. The editor should be a fun place to be because it's fast, approachable and puts the emphasis on your content and your team.